james-b-yu/font-tool/README.md

-As of 2021, this tool is obselete.
-Windows now allows you to install fonts on a user bases.
+As of 2021, this tool is obselete on personal compueters, since Windows now allows you to install fonts on a user bases.
+Nevertheless, it remains useful on network computers where rights are restricted under user policy.
 This program now exists as a relic of the lengths went to in order to use beloved custom fonts on public computers.

 # Font Tool
 ## What?